TimZoet/Floah-manual/layout.rst

     layout/layout
     layout/layout_elements

-The :code:`sol.layout` module contains classes to generate layouts for panels and widgets.
+The :code:`floah.layout` module contains classes to generate layouts for panels and widgets.
 Layout engines can get pretty complicated, just look at what modern browsers do.
-In :code:`Floah`, the choice has been made to keep things a lot more
+In :code:`Floah`, the choice has been made to keep things a lot more simple:
-simple:

 1. A layout has an absolute size.
 All elements below it either have an absolute size as well, or a size relative to their parent element.
 Child elements do not affect the size of their parent.